 Austin joined Watsi on June 21st, 2014.
-Six years ago, Austin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Austin's most recent donation supported Hser, a 30-year-old midwife from Burma, to fund mass removal surgery.
+Seven years ago, Austin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Austin's most recent donation supported Elizabeth, a 6-year-old girl from Kenya, to fund surgery to heal her fractured arm.

 Hser is a 30-year-old midwife from Burma.
 She lives with her husband and eight other colleagues in the staff housing of the clinic she works at.
 Hser is a midwife, and her husband is a medic.
 In her free time, she enjoys going fishing with her husband and friends, weaving Karen clothes, and visiting the villagers nearby.
 Around June 2020, Hser felt she had a mass.
 Thinking it was not serious, she did not go to a hospital for treatment until April 2022.
 At the hospital, a doctor gave her medication for three months, but the mass did not decrease in size.
 Currently, Hser's experiences uncomfortable symptoms from the mass.
 Hser sought treatment through our medical partner, Burma Children Medical Fund.
 She is now scheduled to undergo mass removal surgery on March 8th.
 Hser needs help raising $1,500 to cover the total cost of her procedure and care.
 Hser said, "I am married, but I don’t plan to have children yet because my husband and I are both busy working as health workers for our community.
 So, I am very worried that I won't be able to have children anymore because of my condition.
 However, I have a loving and kind husband who understands me in every way, and he told me not to worry and feel sad.
 We cannot help but stay strong, helping and encouraging each other."